 - There is a console for showing the scanning log to the users.

 This is the only paid scanning tool for Linux on this list.
-And, probably this is the reason why it is still under active development phase.
+And, probably, this is the reason why it is still under the active development phase.
 Although it costs a good sum of money, the value it provides is great.
 Almost all the top corporate organizations depend on this tool for their scanning job.
 If you use your Linux machine for your office, then you can’t go wrong with buying this.

 Key Features of VueScan